Leon-Plickat/LavaLauncher/README.md

 The contents of the `protocol` directory are licensed differently.
 See the header of the files for more information.

-The contents of the `lib` directory are licensed under the MIT license.
-The copyright of these files belongs to emersion.
-The files were copied from the project "slurp" and slightly modified to work with LavaLauncher.

 ## TODO

 * Additional 'return' command for buttons that causes LavaLauncher to exit with a given number or string, which might be interesting for scripting.
 * Check if scale is correctly implemented (scary).
-* Replace `lib/pool-buffer` with own code to simplify licensing.
 * Speed up drawing, either by using something other than cairo for the icons or by drawing icons to a subsurface.
 * Different background for button the pointer hovers over.
 This likely requires